 World Jewish Relief welcomes the announcement that child refugees who came to Britain on the Kindertransport will receive compensation payment from the German government.
 The announcement coincides with the 80th anniversary of the extraordinary rescue mission which saved the lives of almost 10,000 children from Nazi-Europe.

-The Kindertransport Fund opened on 1st January 2019 and the application forms are now available by clicking here.
+The Kindertransport Fund opened on 1st January 2019 and the application forms are now available here.
 The Claims Conference website also has details of criteria regarding who is eligible.

 The fund is not only for Kinder who were sent to Britain, but includes the unaccompanied Jewish children sent to Sweden, Switzerland, France, the United States and Australia.